APSU

 *memorized means learned thoroughly, written translation & explanation, IPA of foreign languages, moods written in.

 Students must read the ‘Code of Student Conduct’ in the new Student Handbook to understand what will be expected of them in the academic setting.
 NO FOOD, DRINK, MINORS IN CLASS.
-PLEASE TURN OFF CELL PHONES & BEEPERS.
-DO NOT “CHECK” MESSAGES DURING LESSONS.
+PLEASE TURN OFF CELL PHONES & DEVICES!
 Arrive on time, ready to work.
 Any student who has a condition that may affect his/her academic performance in this class is encouraged to make an appointment to discuss this matter, and/or contact Disability Services, located in Clement 131, VOX 221-6230 VOX tty 221-6278 Please, no minors in class without permission.
+CAVEAT –Due to circumstances beyond our control, some of the dates and requirements may be subject to change.

 1/2 hour lessons = 1/2 hour practice per day One hour lessons = one hour practice per day